JesterChenpw/TOTK-Master-Mode/README.md

 #### Options

-This mod comes with multiple options that when all activated represent what we envisioned when creating it, but that we are aware won't please everybody, that is why they are options.
-**Currently, TKMM doesn't work properly with bigger mods, so please do NOT install the mod with TKMM.
-This will be updated once TKMM is fixed, with a .tkcl file where you will be able to select your options.
-For now, recommended build downloads include all recommended options.**
+This mod comes with multiple options to enhance your experience.
+Recommended options should all be enabled in order to play as the mod was intended to be played, but you're free to tinker with them as you want.

 ##### Additions
 - **All bosses buff**: Bosses are all stronger and faster (except for Ganondorf), Dungeon bosses deal gloom damage. (__recommended__)